winksaville/rerf-bd-bobbins-cq/README.md

 # R_E_R_F generator for prototype braille dot bobbins using CadQuery

-This app generates a set of prototype braille dot bobbin with the intention of creating a solenoid by wrapping wire around the bobbin and then having a iron/steel shaft with a braille dot on the end.
-This would then be assembled into an 2 x 8 braille dot or possibly an large braille "tablet" that could display graphical information as well as braille characters.
+This app generates a set of prototype braille dot bobbins with the intention of creating a solenoid by wrapping wire around the bobbin and then having a iron/steel shaft with a braille dot on the end that will be controlled by the solenoid.
+These dots would then be assembled into a 2 x 8 braille dot or possibly an large braille "tablet" that could display graphical information as well as braille text.

-The bobbins are designed to be printed on a resin 3D printer which supports "Resin Exposure Range Finder" files.
-On some AnyCubic resin 3D printers this is done by having the basename of the file, the portion of the file name precceding the file extension, being R_E_R_F.
-For the Photon Mono 4 the extension is `.pm4n`.
+The bobbins are designed to be printed on a resin 3D printer which supports "Resin Exposure Range Finder" as implemented by some AnyCubic resin 3D printers.
+On the Anycubic printers I'm familiar with this is done by having the basename of the file being "R_E_R_F" followed by the extension which is device specific.
+For the "Photon Mono 4' the extension is `.pm4n` and for the "Photon Mono 4 ultra" `.pm4u` as created by the AnycubicPhotonWorkshop slicer software.

 The app operates in two modes controlled by `--rerf` and `--no-rerf` with the default being `--no-rerf`.
 In the `--rerf` mode the printer bed is